KenKundert/nestedtext/doc/alternatives.rst

 |
 | All of these issues affect the readability, writeability, and fidelity of the
-  format.
+  format, and the robustness of the application.
 By limiting the scalar values to be only strings, *NestedText* sidesteps all of these issues.

 .. _json: https://www.json.org/json-en.html
 .. _yaml: https://yaml.org/